apasquel/securityonion-rita/README.md

 # Install RITA on Security Onion
 ----------------------------------------------------------------------
-## I edited this script to load docker images from offline sources- apasquel
+## I edited weslambert's script to load docker images from offline sources- apasquel
 ----------------------------------------------------------------------

 ## Intended for Standalone and Sensor nodes.